maxharlow/reconcile/README.md

 <hr>

-#### `individual-names-to-company-officer-names`
+#### `names-to-company-officer-names`

-Use [OpenCorporates](https://opencorporates.com/) to look up a list of individual names and find which companies they are officers of (typically either as directors or secretaries).
+Use [OpenCorporates](https://opencorporates.com/) to look up a list of names and find which companies they are officers of (typically either as directors or secretaries).

 Parameters:
 * `apiToken` An OpenCorporates API token.
-* `individualNameField` Individual name column.
+* `nameField` Name column.
-* `individualDateOfBirthField` Individual birth date column.
+* `dateOfBirthField` Birth date column.
 It should use [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
 For a range the two dates should be separated with a colon.
 Optional.
-* `individualJurisdictionField` Jurisdiction code column, if any.
+* `jurisdictionField` Jurisdiction code column, if any.
 It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
 Required unless jurisdiction is specified.
-* `jurisdiction` If all individuals have the same jurisdiction you can specify it here instead of in a column.
-Required unless individualJurisdictionField is specified.
+* `jurisdiction` If all officers have the same jurisdiction you can specify it here instead of in a column.
+Required unless jurisdictionField is specified.

 Produces a CSV including columns:
 * `officerName`